halbersb/nsLGL-based-LPCC/README.md

-# nsLGL-based-LPCC
+# LPCC_based_nsLGL
-non-stationary local-to-global learning-based LPCC implemented in Matlab.
+LPCC-based non-stationary local-to-global learning implemented in Matlab.

 This package includes all the relevant dependencies